MostAwesomeDude/website/content/cst.rst

    * Finish the GUI.
 It's really not that hard of a task.
    * Convince people to deploy it, and start stress-testing it with real data.
    * Anything else in the README; there's plenty of things to go after.
-   * Rewrite the wire protocol to be based on something useful, like, say, AMP.

  * Linux.
 A variety of projects await.